-Adding in some healthy herbs to your diet may be just what you need to lose weight fast!
-Studies have shown that herbs like cayenne pepper, turmeric, cinnamon and dandelion may all help promote weight loss.
-You can add a bit of cayenne pepper to season chicken or dips, use turmeric when making burgers or sprinkle it on a salad, put 1/2 teaspoon of cinnamon in your smoothie and drink a hot cup of dandelion tea in the morning for breakfast.
+Most diets barely discuss herbs, but adding in some healthy herbs to whatever eating plant you’re on may be just what you need to lose weight fast!
+Studies have shown that herbs like cayenne pepper, turmeric, cinnamon and dandelion can all make meals tastier and may all help promote weight loss.

-Doing a short cleanse or detox is one of the best ways to lose weight fast.
-Whether it be a few days or weeks, doing something like a vegetable juice cleanse or the Daniel Diet is highly effective.
+Whether it be a few days or weeks, doing something like a vegetable juice cleanse or the Daniel fast is highly effective.
 Another simple way to cleanse is by starting to drink this Secret Detox Drink.

 Creamy, foamy drinks might taste delicious, but they can have enough calories to serve as an entire meal — and that’s not even taking into account the amount of sugar and preservatives they contain.
 Make your own healthier versions instead.
 From pumpkin spice lattes to spiced hot apple cider, there’s a nutritious alternative for most high-calorie beverages